-- In noting that the expert evidence on traffic matters presented to us remained uncontested, we adopt the shared view of Mr Clark and Mr Wanty that: - while Stratton Street does not provide an ideal road environment, its limitations actually invite driver caution, limit vehicle speed and reduce risk; - the local road network and wider road network are both capable of dealing with demand that would be created by the development of the site subject to the plan - the effects of the site's development in traffic terms will be indiscernible; and c. - there is no need for immediate intervention to improve the road environment. - We note with favour that the Requestor has made additional amendments to the plan 3.62 change to: - require all access to new lots to be via Stratton Street, rather than Normandale Road, via a subdivision standard;91 - limit the overall yield to 13 lots inclusive of balance lots via a subdivision standard;92 and - limit the number of dwellings to one per new lot via a land use rule (c.f. the two dwellings per lot enabled under the standard Rural Residential Activity Area provisions), with consideration as an assessment criterion given to traffic effects on the existing road network in the event that this rule is ever infringed.93 - In our view, collectively, these amendments will 'cap' potential traffic effects arising from the site's subdivision and development, and we recommend their adoption (refer Appendix 2). - Accordingly, we also adopt Ms Tessendorf's conclusions with respect to the traffic effects associated with the plan change, $^{94}$ to the effect that: - the proposed additional ten lots that can be accommodated as a controlled activity would have acceptable traffic effects on the existing road network; - any subdivision beyond the number of additional lots provided for would be a fully discretionary activity and provide sufficient opportunity to either consider the potential effects at that point and manage adverse effects via mitigation measures or, should management not be possible, enable the application to be declined; - some improvements to Stratton Street would be beneficial and would improve the convenience for existing and future users of the road but are not required to address safety or capacity issues; - such improvements should be based on traffic count data and undertaken by Council but are outside the plan change process; and
+- 3.61 In noting that the expert evidence on traffic matters presented to us remained uncontested, we adopt the shared view of Mr Clark and Mr Wanty that: - a. while Stratton Street does not provide an ideal road environment, its limitations actually invite driver caution, limit vehicle speed and reduce risk; - b. the local road network and wider road network are both capable of dealing with demand that would be created by the development of the site subject to the plan change; - c. the effects of the site's development in traffic terms will be indiscernible; and - d. there is no need for immediate intervention to improve the road environment. - 3.62 We note with favour that the Requestor has made additional amendments to the plan change to: - a. require all access to new lots to be via Stratton Street, rather than Normandale Road, via a subdivision standard;91 - b. limit the overall yield to 13 lots inclusive of balance lots via a subdivision standard;92 and - c. limit the number of dwellings to one per new lot via a land use rule (c.f. the two dwellings per lot enabled under the standard Rural Residential Activity Area provisions), with consideration as an assessment criterion given to traffic effects on the existing road network in the event that this rule is ever infringed.93 - 3.63 In our view, collectively, these amendments will 'cap' potential traffic effects arising from the site's subdivision and development, and we recommend their adoption (refer Appendix 2). - 3.64 Accordingly, we also adopt Ms Tessendorf's conclusions with respect to the traffic effects associated with the plan change,94 to the effect that: - a. the proposed additional ten lots that can be accommodated as a controlled activity would have acceptable traffic effects on the existing road network; - b. any subdivision beyond the number of additional lots provided for would be a fully discretionary activity and provide sufficient opportunity to either consider the potential effects at that point and manage adverse effects via mitigation measures or, should management not be possible, enable the application to be declined; - c. some improvements to Stratton Street would be beneficial and would improve the convenience for existing and future users of the road but are not required to address safety or capacity issues; - d. such improvements should be based on traffic count data and undertaken by Council but are outside the plan change process; and

+91 Statement of Evidence of Corinna Tessendorf on Behalf of Judy and Neville Bannister, September 2021, para 11.45, page 48

-Statement of Evidence of Corinna Tessendorf on Behalf of Judy and Neville Bannister, September 2021, para 11.45, page 48
+92 Statement of Evidence of Corinna Tessendorf on Behalf of Judy and Neville Bannister, September 2021, para 11.45, page 48

-Statement of Evidence of Corinna Tessendorf on Behalf of Judy and Neville Bannister, September 2021, para 11.45, page 48 Final Evidence - Right of Reply Joint Statement by C Tessendorf and D Kellow, 17 September 2021, page 6
+93 Final Evidence - Right of Reply Joint Statement by C Tessendorf and D Kellow, 17 September 2021, page 6

-Statement of Evidence of Corinna Tessendorf on Behalf of Judy and Neville Bannister, September 2021, paras 11.51 - 11.53, page 49
+94 Statement of Evidence of Corinna Tessendorf on Behalf of Judy and Neville Bannister, September 2021, paras 11.51 - 11.53, page 49